USC vs. Colorado College Basketball Game Preview

 Colorado has been away from home for a very long time.

-It has been an interesting year, for four straight and being away from the event center in 15 of the 24 games.
-It’s going to keep the score low, it’s going to be a defensive fight, and yes, it will come down to who kills their free throws.
+It has been an interesting year, going away for four straight and staying away from the event center in 15 of the 24 games.
+It’s going to keep the score low, it’s going to be a defensive fight, and yes, it will come down to who kills his free throws.

 The buff would be better at it.